ericliu17/coderbyte-javascript-exercises/README.md

 # coderbyte-exercises
-My solutions to the Coderbyte exercises https://github.com/supersymme3/coderbyte-exercises.git
+My solutions to the exercises in Coderbyte https://github.com/supersymme3/coderbyte-exercises.git